peanutbuttertoastt/CRWR2900-draft/draft.md

 Spotlights have been shining on the biggest, tallest trees, (highlighting them).
 Now as I sit on this beat down tree, I am in the spotlight, but I am not the biggest or tallest, and not the most worthy to be highlighted

 *The sun fades away from me, like the plug of a lamp being ripped from a power source.
-I feel cold
+I feel cold Now a tree creaks like an ungreased door hinge opening slowly.
+The more I listen, the less it sounds likea tree.
+Is it a bird?
+More than one?
+Talking to eachother about why there are so many people around their home all of a sudden?

+*I wish I could adventure the forest on my own without the fear of another human being. (not even scared of the wildlife.
+People are unpredictable and scary)

+With my brightly colour everything in my clothing, I sit here and wish that I blended in with nature more...